Introduction

 Etiology

-It was first described in 1654 by Dr. Erasmus Bartholin and is thought to be caused by the impaction of a gallstone in the gastrointestinal (GI) tract after passing through a biliary-enteric fistula.
-Gallstone ileus is more common in women (the ratio is 3.5 females to 1 male) and older patients, particularly those older than 60.
+Gallstone ileus was first described in 1654 by Dr Erasmus Bartholin and is thought to be caused by the impaction of a gallstone in the gastrointestinal tract after passing through a biliary-enteric fistula.
+Gallstone ileus is more common in women (the ratio is 3.5 women to 1 man) and older patients, particularly those older than 60.
 Other factors contributing to gallstone ileus are a long history of cholelithiasis, repeated episodes of acute cholecystitis, and stones greater than 2 cm.
 According to the literature, approximately 40% to 50% of patients eventually diagnosed with gallstone ileus have a history of recent biliary colic bouts, jaundice, or acute cholecystitis.[4][5]

 Epidemiology

-Gallstone ileus occurs in 0.3% to 0.5% of all patients with gallstones.
-It is 1 of the rarest causes of gallstone ileus, occurring in less than 0.1% of all mechanical obstruction cases and 1% to 4% of non-strangulating mechanical small bowel obstructions.
+Gallstone ileus occurs in 0.3% to 0.5% of all patients with gallstones and is one of the rarest causes of gallstone ileus, occurring in less than 0.1% of all mechanical obstruction cases and 1% to 4% of non-strangulating mechanical small bowel obstructions.
 Despite 350 years of medical advances, mortality remains high, ranging from 12% to 27%, partially because of non-specific symptoms, unremarkable biochemical investigations, high misdiagnosis rate, and delayed discovery.

 Pathophysiology

-The etiology of gallstone ileus results from adhesions forming between an inflamed gallbladder and an adjacent GI tract, followed by gallstones causing pressure necrosis or inflammation between the 2 tissues.
+The etiology of gallstone ileus results from adhesions forming between an inflamed gallbladder and an adjacent gastrointestinal (GI) tract, followed by gallstones causing pressure necrosis or inflammation between the 2 tissues.
 The inflammation or necrosis results in erosion and the formation of a cholecyst-enteric fistula.
-Through this direct access, gallstones can move from the gallbladder to the GI tract.
+This direct access allows gallstones to move from the gallbladder to the GI tract.
 Fistulas can form within any part of the GI tract, with approximately 60% occurring in the duodenum due to the proximity.
 Less commonly, a gallstone may enter the duodenum through the common bile duct, a dilated papilla of Vater, or after an endoscopic sphincterotomy.
 A fistula between the gallbladder can also occur with the stomach, transverse colon, and distal small bowel.
 The pathology may be part of the natural course of Mirizzi syndrome.

 History and Physical